shifra-s/cryptocurrency/README.md

 ### Live Reports Page

 This page displays the graph with each of the coins that you've selected.
 The graph will display the value of the coins every two seconds.

+### About Page

+This is where you can read a bit about the project :)